thoughtspot/thoughtspot_tml/README.md

 In any case where a new object is created, the TML file you import will not be exactly what exists on the ThoughtSpot instance, because the new GUID will be added at the top of the TML file when you export it again.

-## Installing thoughtspot_tml
-You should be able to install thoughtspot_tml via pip:

-    pip install thoughtspot_tml

-## Using thoughtspot_tml
-The simplest way to use thoughtspot_tml is:

-    from thoughtspot_tml import *

-This will get you the YAMLTML helper class as well as each of the ThoughtSpot object classes: Table, Worksheet, View, Answer, Liveboard

 ### Retrieving the TML as a Python OrderedDict from REST API

 As noted above, each TML object uses an OrderedDict.
 If a library returns the OrderedDict, you can load that directly into the object constructor:

 The following example shows using a library where the `export_tml(guid)` method returns an OrderedDict.